 Counting macros is basic math.
 You start with your allotted amount of macros for the day and subtract as you go.
 Now, it’s not exactly that simple because in order to consistently hit those macros we recommend you plan ahead.
 This means you lay in bed at night and input (MFP premium has a copy feature that is awesome!) what you want to eat the next day so you aren’t trying to wing it and then end up with 50 grams of fat and nothing else at 10 p.m..
 Our most successful clients meal prep, plan ahead, avoid eating out, and consistently hit their macros within the range mentioned above.

 I think I covered the basics here but if you have any questions feel free to ask in the comments below, we love your questions and would love to help.
 If you need help calculating your macros get more info here.
-Counting macros has been a life changer for both Tracy and I as we are continuing to lose our post baby weight.
+Counting macros has been a life changer for both Tracy and I, and the whole Stay Fit Mom community.
 If you think counting macros would work for you we strongly urge you to take the plunge and give it a try!
 Join our free Macro Nutrition Support Group today!

 We offer macro coaching services.
 Our coaching services are conducted through a private Facebook group and include one-on-one nutrition counseling tailored to your diet, macro adjustments as needed, meal ideas, as well as high levels of accountability and support.
 For more information visit our page here.